saikojosh/Express-Route-Builder/README.md

 #### new ExpressRouteBuilder(express, app, baseDir = process.cwd());
 Creates a new instance of the builder.
 The base directory is optional and defaults to the current working directory of your app.

-#### .addRoute(path, filename, middleware = []);
+#### .addRoute(path, input, middleware = []);
 Adds a route to your Express app based on the path given; you can specify any path that Express accepts.
-The filename should be the name of the module which will handle this route, relative to the base path given in the constructor.
+The `input` parameter should be either a filename of the module which will handle this route (relative to the base directory given in the constructor) or an object containing functions with keys based on the HTTP methods supported by express.
 Also, you can optionally specify an array of middleware functions to use before the route is processed.

-#### .addStatic(dir, prefix = null);
+#### .addStatic(dir, prefix = null, middleware = [], options = {});
 Adds a directory to your express app where static files will be served up from.
 The directory will be relative to the current working directory of your app so it's a good idea to specify an absolute path.
 The prefix parameter is optional and will be prepended to the file path in the URL, just like with express.static().
+Also, you can optionally specify an array of middleware functions to use before any files in the static directory are served up.
+The `options` parameter is the same as `express.static()`.